 Today’s brides and grooms are marrying later in life than ever before.
 Many enter into marriage with sizable assets and may even buy property or a home together before the wedding.
 If your fall into this category, it might be wise to consider a premarital agreement.

-Pre-nups keep the money in the divorcing couple’s pockets and out of their attorneys’ money-grubbing hands.
-Lawyers are the ONLY ones who benefit from an ugly and prolonged divorce.
+Pre-nups keep the money in the divorcing couple’s pockets and out of their attorneys’ greedy hands.
+Lawyers are the ONLY ones who benefit from an ugly and prolonged divorce, while women suffer!